Things to do in Maui in 2026: 27 best Maui activities

 16. Visit Maui’s flagship brewery

-- More Hawaiian breweries are represented in Maui, such as the Kohola Brewery and the Waikiki Brewing Company.
-Two excursions in Maui combine all three: the Maui Three-Brewery Tour with Lunch and the Maui Brewery Tours Dinner Tour.
+Fun fact: More Hawaiian breweries are represented in Maui, such as the Kohola Brewery and the Waikiki Brewing Company.

 17. Visit the Bailey House Museum

 This history museum is housed in a stone building that once served as a school and was named after the former headmaster Edward Bailey.
 It’s now owned and operated by the Maui Historical Society and located near ‘Iao Valley.
-The collection of the Hale Hōʻikeʻike (or House of Display) at the Bailey House consists of pre-western contact Hawaiian artifacts, weapons, furniture, maps, photographs, manuscripts, and more.
+The collection of the Hale Hลสปikeสปike (or House of Display) at the Bailey House consists of pre-Western contact Hawaiian artifacts, weapons, furniture, maps, photographs, manuscripts, and more.

 18. Explore the underwater world on a snorkel trip